Kick your feet up, get cozy, and sip one of these gorgeous fall gin cocktails.

 And while that purple hue may seem more suited to spring or summer, the intense blackberries are wonderfully potent.

-If you’re hoping for dessert in a glass, you can’t beat this gin apple pie cocktail.
+If you’re hoping for dessert in a glass, you can’t beat this fall gin apple pie cocktail.

 It needs just three ingredients, including cinnamon simple syrup and spiced gin, and it’s ready in a flash.